wheynelau/text-dedup-rs/README.md

 # this assumes you have python, environment management is up to you
-pip install -e . # editable mode cd dedup-rs maturin build --release # wondering if this is correct pip install . cd .. python tests/benchmark_core.py
+pip install -e . # editable mode cd dedup-rs pip install . cd .. python tests/benchmark_core.py